imagej/imagej.github.io/pages/MiNA_-_Mitochondrial_Network_Analysis.md

 </h2>

-![Figure 4: The MiNA user interface for supplying required and optional input parameters.](StuartLab--MiNA--INTERFACE.png "Figure 4: The MiNA user interface for supplying required and optional input parameters.")
+![Figure 4: The MiNA user interface for supplying required and optional input parameters.](/images/pages/StuartLab--MiNA--INTERFACE.png "Figure 4: The MiNA user interface for supplying required and optional input parameters.")"

 A user interface prompts the user to supply a number of parameters summarized below.
 The interface is displayed in Figure 4.